Why is “pick one goal setting framework” the wrong question?

 To make the synthesis concrete, here is the mapping of each borrow to the architectural level it occupies in the assembled system.

-The eight rows of the table cover the architectural span.
-Six existing frameworks contribute eight borrows, the architecture (the Cascade) is original, and the recovery clause is borrowed and renamed.
-The result is a complete planning system that takes about an hour to assemble for the first time and runs on the same templates thereafter.
+The eight rows cover the full architectural span.
+Six existing frameworks contribute eight borrows, the architecture is the Cascade, and the recovery clause is borrowed and renamed.
+The result is a complete planning system that takes about an hour to assemble the first time and runs on the same templates thereafter.

-For a deeper walkthrough of how this assembled system actually runs in practice, see our Goal Plan article (the Annual-Goal-level template), the Goal Cascade walkthrough (the architecture), From values to goals (the upstream Values layer), and the WOOP method full guide in our sibling cluster (a deeper look at the obstacle-planning research underneath the Friction Map).
+For a deeper walkthrough of how the assembled system runs in practice, see our Goal Plan article (the Annual-Goal-level template), the Goal Cascade walkthrough (the architecture), From values to goals (the upstream Values layer), and the WOOP method full guide in our sibling cluster (a closer look at the obstacle-planning research underneath the Friction Map).
 The goal-setting theory deep-dive walks through Locke and Latham’s empirical work in detail.

 What the system looks like in year two and beyond